datarootsio/terraform-module-azure-datalake/README.md

 It includes some additional changes that [dataroots](https://dataroots.io) is recommending.

-* Multiple storage containers to store every version of the data (raw, cleansed, transformed)
+* Multiple storage containers to store every version of the data (raw, cleansed, curated)
 * Cosmos DB is used to store the metadata of the data as a Data Catalog
 * Azure Analysis Services is not used for now as some services might be replaced when [Azure Synapse Analytics Workspace](https://docs.microsoft.com/en-us/azure/synapse-analytics/overview-what-is) becomes GA